 Occupiers Liability Lawyers

-The “occupier” (or owner) of a property is supposed to ensure that their property is safe for people to use as intended.
+The “occupier” of a property is supposed to ensure that their property is safe for people to use as intended.
 If they fail to keep the property safe for reasonable use and someone is injured because of that, the injured person can sue for damages under the Occupier’s Liability Act.

 Common places where Occupier’s Liability comes into play are:

 - Grocery Stores

 - Community Centres

 - Night Clubs

 Any property can attract occupier’s liability, however that doesn’t necessarily mean you have a claim.
 In order to support a claim you need to show that the occupier owed you a duty of care in the circumstances, that the occupier breached that duty of care and that breach lead to you suffering injuries.

 Compensation for Occupier’s Liability Negligence

 If you are injured while on another’s property due to it being unsafe, or due to the negligence of the property owner or their employees or agents, you could have a claim for damages including damages for: